 A big time signing for GMDM and company after the 2020 draft concluded, John “The Whammer” McMillon is nicknamed such because he can hit 101 mph with his fastball and has an absolute “whammer” for a curveball.
 McMillon struck out 20 batters in 9.1 IP last spring at Texas Tech and was well on his way to a dominant senior season.
 He’s a definite bullpen piece moving forward, and he’s got to prove himself at the professional level, but I expect him to move quickly.

 Another big kid with a big arm, Aquino strikes out a lot of hitters.
 Aquino came over to KC in the Jake Diekman trade, and while he’s got some kinks to work out, I love what the Royals acquired here.
 We’ll see how he looks this summer, but there’s some potential here if he keeps making the appropriate strides.

 #40: Rylan Kaufman, LHP

 Kaufman is talented enough to be in the top 30 on this list, but we’ve got to see him pitch first.
-Before being injured, Kaufman sat 92-95 with an absolute haaaaaaaaammer of a curveball.
+Kaufman has sat 92-95 with an absolute haaaaaaaaammer of a curveball.
 I mean the thing is filthy, registering over 3,000 RPMs.
 You can’t teach that.
 We need to get Kaufman on a professional mound, something we haven’t seen much of, but the talent is absurd when this kid is healthy.

 #39: Charlie Neuweiler, RHP